-Work breakdown structure by the name implies breaking work down into parts but it doesn’t actually involve breaking down work; rather breaking down deliverables.
-Breakdown structures are used widely in project management.
+Work breakdown structure in project management refers to the breakdown of work into parts, but it doesn’t involve breaking down work; rather, breaking down deliverables.
+Teams widely use breakdown structures in project management.
 It lets you plan, manage, and evaluate large projects.
-Project management is a big game in all industries and poor project management is a big reason for project failure.
+Project management is a big game in all industries, and poor project management is a big reason for project failure.

 - A roadmap for the team